 $59.11-$92.75 Hourly / $10,245.73-$16,076.67 Monthly / $122,948.80-$192,920.00 Yearly

-Develops, establishes, and reviews department mission, annual goals and objectives; develops and oversees plans designed to maximize the efficient use of manpower and equipment; establishes and reviews short-term goals, objectives, and delivery systems to deal with specific problems relating to and/or impacting fire service operations.
+Develops, establishes, and reviews department mission, annual goals and objectives, and manages police operations; develops and oversees plans designed to maximize the efficient use of manpower and equipment; establishes and reviews short-term goals, objectives and delivery systems to deal with specific problems relating to and/or impacting law enforcement activities.

-Establishes standards of conduct for department personnel; directs the selection and development of personnel, including annual in-service training to ensure compliance with state standards.
+Establishes standards of conduct for police officers and other department personnel; directs the selection and development of officers, including annual in-service training to ensure compliance with accreditation and criminal justice standards.

-Reviews, implements, and enforces department policies, procedures and regulations and standards of conduct for department personnel.
+Reviews, implements, and enforces department policies, procedures, and regulations.

 Prepares reports and correspondence; assigns, develops, and evaluates staff; manages unit budget and work processes.

 Extensive knowledge of: principles and practices of modern police administration, organization, and methods and tactics; federal and state laws and regulations relating to job duties (e.g. Policemen’s Bill of Rights; RICO laws, etc.); modern management practices and procedures; modern developments, current literature, and sources of information relating to the police service.

 Considerable knowledge of: safeguards afforded to individuals by the Constitution and federal and state laws; modern management practices and procedures.